 Plus it gives student teams a chance to gain national recognition!

-- You can earn CASH for your school.
+- You can earn CASH for your school or chapter.

 - VIP reception, visit to Capitol Hill and more!

 - Valuable publicity for you and your school.

 - Free hand hygiene products for your school.